Nicolas-Botelho/leds-toolkit/src/pages/made/advanced-topics/6_made_contribute.md

+---
+title: How to Contribute
+layout: '~/layouts/MarkdownLayout.astro'
+---

 # How to Contribute

 We welcome contributions to make MADE better!
 This guide outlines how to contribute and suggests key features that would significantly improve the tool.